-Prince Bassam had made a rare public appearance to commend his nephew’s judgment.
+Prince Bassam had made a rare public appearance to commend his nephew’s plans to marry.
 Noru froze the picture on the monitor to look more closely.
 She had only met him once.
 In his wheelchair, her husband’s older brother looked thin and ill.

 The last time she had seen her hometown, it was in flames.
-Who was still alive there?
+Who was still alive there, she wondered?
 After Noru’s father had died in a rebel attack, her own mother had been busy with her role as a leader in the local community.

-“A shepherd can’t be a sheep,” her mother told her.
+“A shepherd can’t be a sheep,” her mother would tell her.